 - 1 teaspoon vanilla extract

-- 1. Place a rack in the upper third of the oven and preheat the oven to 350°F (176°C).
+- Place a rack in the upper third of the oven and preheat the oven to 350°F (176°C).
 Butter an 8-inch square pan, line it with parchment paper long enough to extend beyond the sides of the pan and butter and flour the parchment paper.
-(The parchment paper will ensure that everything is easy to remove from the pan, but if you don’t have any on hand, simply butter and flour the pan and that will suffice.)
+(The parchment paper will ensure that everything is easy to remove from the pan, but if you don’t have any on hand, simply butter and flour the pan.)

 - Bring 2 inches (5 cm) water to a simmer in a medium saucepan.
 Place the chocolate and butter in a heatproof bowl and place the bowl over the simmering water.
 Melt the chocolate and butter together, stirring occasionally, about 5 minutes.
 Remove the bowl from the pan and let the mixture cool slightly.